Web Site Creation and Maintenance Policy

 - Official Buena Vista University Sites:

-- The Buena Vista University home page (http://www.bvu.edu), department sites/pages and office sites/pages constitute official BVU pages and are overseen the Web Management Team (WMT).
-The WMT is responsible for the structure and development of the BVU web presence, as well as determining guidelines for consistent graphic design, writing style and accuracy of information.
+- The Buena Vista University home page (http://www.bvu.edu), department sites/pages and office sites/pages constitute official BVU pages and are overseen by University Marketing and Communications.
+The UMC is responsible for the structure and development of the BVU web presence, as well as determining guidelines for consistent graphic design, writing style and accuracy of information.
 Permanent "site administrators," who are designated by their department head and the Web Coordinator, have sole access and responsibility for updating this information and maintaining the quality and accuracy of these pages.
 These pages are the University’s formal presence on the World Wide Web.

 - Required of Official Pages: